 Additionally, be on the lookout for Alice or Mary Poppins in the back of the United Kingdom Pavilion in the gazebo.

 Lastly, we’ll take a quick look at the Disney characters out for Christmas at Hollywood Studios.
 These come in the form of motorcades down Hollywood Boulevard.

-There is the Pixar Pals group where you might see a few Toy Story favorites.
+The Pixar Pals group is where you might see a few Toy Story favorites.

 The tiny green army men will be playing the drums.

 Buzz Lightyear is riding in his own convertible.